• Skip to primary navigation

 Depending on the size, age, and condition of your home, there may be an overwhelming number of tasks on your to-do list.
 Can you afford to cover them all?

 If you aren’t sure, write down everything you want to accomplish this winter.
 Hash out how much each job will cost in terms of time, materials, or hiring a professional.
+If you need to revamp your furnace, make sure to check out where to buy furnace parts.

 Next, sit down and draw up a budget to see what you can cover.
 By tracking your expenses and comparing them with your income, you’ll learn two valuable things: